dannydabbles/dreamdeck/README.md

 Dreamdeck is an AI-powered application designed to provide a Holodeck-like experience, enabling you to create and manage immersive, collaborative stories.
 Whether you're a game master (GM) or a player, Dreamdeck will guide you through dynamic and engaging narratives, generate vivid storyboards, and store all your data locally for safety and accessibility.

+## New Features

+- **Smart Categorization of User Input:**
+  - The app now categorizes user input into different buckets to handle specific actions:
+    - **Roll:** If the user wants to roll dice, the app will handle the roll before continuing the story.
+    - **Search:** If the user wants to look up information, the app will perform a web search using SerpAPI.
+    - **Continue Story:** If the user is continuing the story, the app will generate the next part of the narrative.

 ## Features

 - **Immersive Narratives:** The AI Game Master (GM) creates detailed, character-driven stories that adapt to your choices and preferences.